MicrosoftDocs/architecture-center/docs/secure-tunneling/secure-tunneling-azure-relay.md

 - [Azure Container Registry](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-intro) allows you to build, store, and manage container images and artifacts in a private registry for all types of container deployments.
 - [Azure Container Instance](https://learn.microsoft.com/en-us/azure/container-instances/container-instances-overview) offers the fastest and simplest way to run a container in Azure.
 - [Azure Functions](https://azure.microsoft.com/services/sql-database) is a serverless solution that allows you to write less code, maintain less infrastructure, and save on costs in Azure.
-- [Resource Groups](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) is a logical container for Azure resources.
-We use resource groups to organize everything related to this project in Azure.

 ### Alternatives

 - You can use the [Azure Web PubSub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/overview) which is a real-time messaging web applications that uses WebSockets and the publish-subscribe pattern in lieu of Azure Relay Service.
+However, Azure Web PubSub is not design for this use case as it is mostly used for the broadcast, publisher and subscriber use cases and thus may require more operational overhead and resources.
-- You can use a custom WebSocket bidirectional connection from cloud to edge devices which may require more overhead and an "always on" connection.
+- You can use a custom WebSocket bidirectional connection from cloud to edge devices.
+However, a custom WebSocket bidirectional connection may require more overhead and an "always on" connection.

 ## Scenario details